Palmetto Bluff Real Estate Company Sales Office

 Greens will move much more slowly in the winter than they do in the height of summer because they are not just softer but also don’t usually get chopped nearly as low.
 The greatest putters come in various sizes and styles, but performance in the winter may be most influenced by weight.

 A longer warm-up will keep you feeling warm and cozy for a round of winter golf.
-At Palmetto Bluff, you may warm up or practice beforehand in state-of-the-art practice facilities.

 When you play in the frigidity of winter, the feeling in your fingertips can start to fade, significantly reducing the performance advantages that leather gloves can provide.
 For the winter months, consider swapping your typical glove for a synthetic one — a far more durable and warmer alternative.

 At Palmetto Bluff, every round at the May River Golf Course requires caddie assistance, so to fully experience the stunning natural scenery, we recommend walking the course!
 The Jack Nicklaus course design features 18 holes, so you’re sure to remain warm meandering through the natural landscape.
+Additionally, the Crossroads offers another exceptional experience for golfers, blending world-class design with the beauty of the Lowcountry in its reversible nine-hole design.

 Ready to turn your dream of living on a golf course into reality?
 Click the button below to view our available properties near the gorgeous greens of the May River Course.
-And if you see a home or homesite that piques your interest, don’t hesitate to contact us with any questions.
+If you see a home or homesite that piques your interest, don’t hesitate to contact us with any questions.

 Learn about the Palmetto Bluff Conservancy and how we keep the vision of our land in place.